Anatomy of a Murder

 Directing:

-In Anatomy of a Murder, the murder itself is not up for debate: Lt.
+The murder itself is not up for debate: Lt.
 Frederick Manion killed Barney Quill in cold blood to avenge the alleged rape of his promiscuous wife (all of which occurred before the film began).
-This isn’t a whodunnit; rather, it’s a was-he-justified-in-doing-it, with the flaws and loopholes of the American legal system revealed via Manion’s defense of temporary insanity.
-To make us feel like we’re right there in the courtroom, Preminger uses spare editing and restrained camera movement to highlight the back-and-forths and to-and-fros between the major players, the natural ebbs and flows of the trial becoming tangible.
+This isn’t a whodunnit; rather, it’s a was-he-justified-in-doing-it, and Preminger puts us right inside the jury, using spare editing and restrained camera movement, keeping melodrama to a minimum and choosing not to manipulate us with cinematic technique.
+His controlled direction makes for an incredibly authentic trial experience.

 Acting: